 Moving Out Day

-• Do a Final Check: After you’ve packed everything into the van and car, do a final walkthrough of the entire house, basement, attic, garage and yard.
+• Do a Final Check: After you’ve packed everything into the van and car, do a final walkthrough of the entire house, basement, attic, garage, and yard.
 Open closets and cupboards and check all the nooks and crannies.

 Moving In Day

-Frequently, with out of state moves, you will move out of your current home and take up residence in your new one on separate days.
-Perhaps you stay in motels along the way or drive through the night, but whatever the case, it’s helpful to separate the two milestones on your moving out of state checklist.
+Frequently, with out-of-state moves, you will move out of your current home and take up residence in your new one on separate days.
+Perhaps you stay in motels along the way or drive through the night, but whatever the case, it’s helpful to separate the two milestones on your moving out-of-state checklist.
 When you take those final steps into your new home, wrap up your tasks over the next few weeks by taking care to:

 • Update Your Voter Registration: You can do this any time in the first few months of moving.

-• Update Your Car Docs: You have 30 days to update plates, tags and insurance after moving.
+• Update Your Car Docs: You have 30 days to update plates, tags, and insurance after moving.

 • Notify Government Institutions: Change your address with the IRS and other applicable government institutions, such as Social Security or the VA.
 Confirm mail forwarding with the post office.

 And that’s it!
-With this checklist in hand, you’re much likelier to address all your needs on time and on budget.
+With this checklist in hand, you’re much likelier to address all your needs on time and budget.
 Get ready for a seamless move!
 But first, one more task:

-If you will need storage, it’s smart to get this out of the way well ahead of time.
+If you need storage, it’s smart to get this out of the way well ahead of time.
 Finding and renting out a storage unit the week of your move is a guaranteed route to a nervous breakdown, so don’t wait until the last minute.

 • Rent the unit